scionoftech/webp-converter/README.md

 //pass option(read  documentation for options) webp.gwebp("nodejs_logo.gif","nodejs_logo.webp","-q 80",function(status)
 	{
+		//if conversion successfull status will be '100'
-		//if conversion successfull status will be 'converted successfully' console.log(status);
+		//if conversion unsuccessfull status will be '101' console.log(status);
 	});